×

 The cheapest form of cremation in the UK is called direct cremation.
 It’s a form of cremation that has become much more popular among British people in recent years for three main reasons:

 A direct cremation doesn’t have any guests or a detailed service.
 It doesn’t typically include traditional formal elements like hearses, pallbearers, or funeral processions.
-The focus is on honouring the person who has died in as concise and dignified a way as possible, on their terms.
+The focus is on the cremation process and on honouring the person who has died in as concise and dignified a way as possible, on their terms.
 There’s more scope for personalisation in the way the ceremony unfolds, but equally, it allows people an understated option without any fanfare, if that’s what they prefer.

-The average cost of a direct cremation in 2023, according to SunLife, was £1,498, less than half of the average price they give for cremation in general in the UK.
-Aura’s direct cremation funerals for those organising one now start at £1,095, whereas our direct cremation funeral plans start at £1,595.
+Aura’s direct cremation funerals for those organising one now start at £1,195, whereas our direct cremation funeral plans start at £1,695.

 Paying for direct cremation